Tooth Extractions

 Sectioning a Tooth

-Some teeth require a procedure called “sectioning” if they’re firmly rooted or curved.
+Some teeth require a procedure called “sectioning” if they are firmly rooted or curved.
 The doctor will divide the tooth into smaller sections and remove each piece individually.

 Aftercare Instructions for a Smooth Recovery